A Nigerian Traditional Wedding: Yoruba and Ibo Style

 This past year, I was blessed to witness the wedding of my only female sibling.
 She is the youngest of six children, me being the first.
 So, it was just fitting for me to be there to see her get married.

-The wedding took place in Lagos, Nigeria a few days before Christmas, so I was also privilege to spend this past Christmas with my family back home.
-I was very much a part of the planning of the white (church) wedding, but the traditional wedding, which by law takes priority over the white-gown wedding, was all put together by my sister, sister-in-laws, and close friends.
+The wedding took place in Lagos, Nigeria, a few days before Christmas, so I was also privileged to spend this past Christmas with my family back home.
+I was very much a part of the planning of the white (church) wedding, but the traditional wedding, which by law takes priority over the white-gown wedding, was all put together by my sister, sisters-in-law, and close friends.